 - On your list of pages or posts

 - When editing your post or page content

 Translation Icons When Editing a Page

-This opens a new page or post where you can add your translated content in the secondary language.
-Please note: you need to provide these translations yourself, as automatic translation and support for other translators is only available in the Multilingual CMS and Multilingual Agency account types.
+As mentioned above, you need to provide these translations yourself.
+Automatic translation and support for other translators are only available in the Multilingual CMS and Multilingual Agency account types.

 You can see in the sidebar which language the new page is in and which page it is a translation of.

 If you want to translate any custom post types, you first need to set them as Translatable in WPML → Settings.
 You can choose to show only translated posts or have your site fall back to the default language if there is no translation available.

 Once your custom post type is set to a translatable option, you can translate any custom posts using the same workflow as standard pages and posts.